 HUD-approved housing counseling agencies can help first-time homebuyers and others understand FHA loan interest rates and choose the best deal.
 In addition, many money-saving programs, such as those offering down payment assistance and subsidized mortgage interest, require that participants complete HUD-approved counseling or home ownership classes.

 At the end of the day, shopping for an FHA home loan isn't much different from getting a conventional (non-government) mortgage.
-Homebuyers simply need to compare a number of offers, select the best one, and get pre-approved for their home purchase.
+However, it might be beneficial to compare and contrast FHA vs conventional loans so that you have a clear picture of the type of loan you want to get.
+You simply need to compare a number of offers, select the best one, and get pre-approved for your home purchase.